mackenziekbrooks/dci102-f19-humanities-data/docs/slides/dci102-f19-day1.md

 # WordPress installation

-Unit 0 / Activities / Activity 2
+Unit 0 / Activities / Activity 1

 # For Tuesday
-* Get familiar with WordPress.
-Try changing your theme or adding pages/posts.
 * Complete readings as listed on the schedule.
+* Continue customizing your website.
+* Be sure to have a text editor installed.